cowboycod3r/g3kko-engine/README.md

 ---------------
 Checkout this project and use [pipenv](https://docs.pipenv.org).
 Follow the example [workflow](https://docs.pipenv.org/basics/#example-pipenv-workflow).

-Install from Pipfile
+Install dependencies

     pipenv install

+Use the shell

+    pipenv shell

 Install a new module

     pipenv install <module>

+Show dependencies

+    pipenv graph

 Create a Pipfile.lock from the installed versions

     pipenv lock

-Install from that Pipfile.lock if you have issues or other conflicts

-    pipenv install --ignore-pipfile

-Use the shell

-    pipenv shell

-Show dependencies

-    pipenv graph